Moving from Paperwork to Strategy: The New HR Standard

 This entire project was led by Mrs. Nanda Dave, Founder of The Mentors & Enablers.
 You can contact them for your organizational needs for the talent development.

-By Mit - A HR Professional
+By Mit - An HR Professional

 The Science of Hiring: Why Companies Still Rely on Psychometric Tests in the era of AI